📝 Anyone who sells food · ⏱️ 3 min read

 ⚠️ Watch out:

-• No service: Saves staff during sales
+• No table service: Reduces staff requirements during sales

-• Storage costs: Storing ingredients and packaging
+• Storage requirements: Need space for ingredients and packaging supplies

 How do you calculate the cost price of a gift box? (step by step)